 For those who enjoy flying with their pets, many customers look to Southwest Airlines for travel options.
 Southwest pet policy can be a bit strict at times, but it ensures that pets and their owners can travel both comfortably and safely.
 Ultimately, it’s up to the customer to understand the policies in place and to prepare in advance to avoid issues on the day of travel.

-Household birds, cats, and small dogs.
+Just cats and dogs!
 Kittens and puppies must be at least 8 weeks old before they will be allowed to travel on a Southwest flight.

 Southwest Airways doesn’t ban any breed of cat or dog from traveling in the cabin during a flight.
 However, animals with aggressive behavior will not be tolerated in any way.